UIWang2005/DataDictionary/README.md

 - Data_Dictionary_ASV_table.csv

-The file names tell the data types these data dictionaries are for.
+The file names indicate the data types these data dictionaries are for.

-There are also three Excel version of these files and a zip file containing the CSV files.